karatelabs/karate/README.md

 # this section is optional !
 # steps here are executed before each Scenario in this file
 # variables defined here will be 'global' to all scenarios
+# and will be re-initialized before every scenario

 Scenario: brief description of this scenario
 # steps for this scenario